FOREIGN COMPANIES – A TAX OVERVIEW

 The CFC Regime

 Under U.S. tax law, if a foreign corporation is a “Controlled Foreign Corporation” (“CFC”), then a “United States Shareholder” who owns stock in such corporation on the last day of the taxable year is required to include in its gross income for the taxable year certain “deemed” income, primarily – such person’s pro-rata share of the corporation’s “Subpart F” income for such year.

 For expats, this means that if your corporation has earnings and is classified as a CFC, you may have to automatically include those earnings in your personal income for the taxable year.

 Additionally, other code provisions are relevant under the CFC regime, including Section 956, relating to investments in U.S. property (which include, importantly, loans to U.S. shareholders) by CFCs that can trigger a current inclusion in a U.S. Shareholder’s gross income.

-A CFC is defined as any foreign (i.e., non-U.S.) corporation, if more than 50% of (i) the total combined voting power of all classes of stock of such corporation entitled to vote; or (ii) the total value of the stock of such corporation, is owned in the aggregate, or is considered as owned by applying certain attribution rules, by United States Shareholders on any day during the taxable year of such foreign corporation.
-A “United States Shareholder” is any U.S. person who owns, or is considered as owning, by applying certain attribution rules, 10 percent or more of the total combined voting power of all classes of stock entitled to vote of such foreign corporation.
+A CFC is defined as any foreign (i.e., non-U.S.) corporation, if more than 50% of (i) the total combined voting power of all classes of stock of such corporation entitled to vote; or (ii) the total value of the shares in such corporation, is owned in the aggregate, or is considered as owned by applying certain attribution rules, by United States Shareholders on any day during the taxable year of such foreign corporation.
+A “United States Shareholder” is any U.S. person who owns, or is considered as owning, by applying certain attribution rules, 10 percent or more of the total voting power or the total value of shares in the foreign corporation.

 The Subpart F Rules